About the Epson Home Cinema 4010

 Epson's Home Cinema 4010 shows what clever engineering can achieve.
 Technically, it's a 1080p projector, but it accepts native 4K content, including movies and shows encoded with HDR.
 The picture looks much sharper than any HD projector we've seen.
 With the 4010 in your home theater, you can enjoy 4K and HDR-enhanced movies and shows for a fraction of the price of a native 4K projector.

 The 4010's built-in video upscaling helps standard Blu-ray discs and other HD sources look amazing, too.
-And you'll want to dig out your favorite DVD titles, too, because Epson's Super Resolution "smart sharpening" feature gives standard-definition video sources a cleaner, clearer look.
+And there's no need to retire your favorite DVD titles, because Epson's Super Resolution "smart sharpening" feature gives standard-definition video sources a crisp, clean look.

 A big, bright picture with lifelike detail, color and contrast

 The Home Cinema 4010's extra-sharp, detailed picture is the result of Epson's 4K Enhancement Technology, which shifts each pixel diagonally by half a pixel and combines the two images to provide a sharper picture.
 This allows the 4010 to render 4K content clearly with remarkable detail, for a bright, crisp image.
 The projector also supports HDR10, the most common HDR format.

 HDR-enhanced movies and shows produce more realistic contrast swings, and colors with extra pop, when displayed through the 4010.
 There's lots of 4K/HDR movies and shows available from streaming services like Netflix® and Amazon Instant Video.
 Since the 4010 has no built-in web apps, you'll need to connect a 4K media streamer to explore this great-looking content.
 Of course, for life-sized projector images, the ultimate high-resolution source is an Ultra HD Blu-ray player.